MrGrimod/drop_docs/README.md

 ## Setup

-To get started follow the [Google Docs API instructions])(https://developers.google.com/docs/api/quickstart/python), then download the credentials.json file and move it in the project folder.
+To get started follow the [Google Docs API instructions])(https://developers.google.com/docs/api/quickstart/python) and [Google Drive API instructions](https://developers.google.com/drive/api/v3/quickstart/python),then download the credentials.json(same for google docs and drive) file and move it in the project folder.